+When survivors want to tell their story they get confused about why they can’t get it together and others can tell their stories so masterfully.
 Many survivors have asked me, “Do survivors with memory loss gain their memory back?”
-This question is asked a lot when survivors are trying to piece their stories together.
 They want to be heard but they struggle with making sense of their own stories and lives.
 I had the same issue and it held me back for a long time.
 Once I pieced my story together I still struggled with how and if I even should “come out of the closet”.
 I’d like to elaborate a bit on what that process was like for me and offer my insights from my experience.

 I learned so much from Dr. Bessel VanderKolk.
 He wrote a book called “The Body Keeps the Score”.
 He hit the nail on the head for me when he explained what trauma does to memory.
 I was subjected to so many traumas in my life, childhood, and adulthood.
 To this day I still have images of what happened.
 It’s still hard for me to put the details into words, and its always been like that.
 Dr. Vanderkolk says, “Trauma escapes language and causes memory loss.”
 This makes so much sense to me.
 This is one reason why I had such a hard time processing my traumas with my therapist.
 (Another article I wrote is (click) Healing Moments in Therapy.
 It’s on our FB page Human Trafficking Elearning, page under “notes”.)